The Rheem Theatre

 What is MCF doing now?

 Across the country, old movie theatres have become community assets - often owned by nonprofit organizations with the goal of serving the community, much like the MCF.
+Join us in thanking all our volunteers, donors, and professionals in our community who have supported the Foundation’s work on the Theatre.

 How can you help?